-Careers insets and training will be ongoing to monitor and evaluate the delivery of our Careers Programme.
+Careers insets and training will take place during the academic year to monitor and evaluate the delivery of our Careers Programme.
 Trustees, Governors and the Senior Leadership Team are committed to the monitoring and improvement of our Careers Programme.

-By working with The Careers and Enterprise Company and working towards a nationally recognised Quality in Careers Standards programme will ensure the development of our Careers programme in accordance with current and future legislation.
+By working with The Careers and Enterprise Company and working at a nationally recognised Quality in Careers Standards programme, will ensure the development of our Careers programme in accordance with current and future legislations.